-It is also possible to sync this proces and use our Azure Active Directory Sync tool.
-This tool wil move the Identity Management from Workspace 365 to Azure AD.
-This Sync tool will also sync all the selected groups as a group to the workspace, so you can assign permissions or roles based on your Azure AD Security Groups.
+It is also possible to sync this process and use our Azure Active Directory synctool.
+This tool will move the Identity Management from Workspace 365 to Azure AD.
+This synctool will also sync all the selected groups as a group to the Workspace, so you can assign permissions or roles based on your Azure AD Security Groups.

 After importing users and setting up Apps, it is important to offer these Apps to the users in an efficient way.
 Also, permissions for usage of certain Apps have to be set before they can be used.

 It is important to learn how to set up a Workspace 365 template.
-This will allow you to set up the workspaces of new users within seconds.
-As an Administrator, you can save a template of your current workspace.
-This means that the template is updated with all of the Personal App Groups that the Administrator has set in his own workspace.
-Or you can return to the default workspace.
+This will allow you to set up the Workspaces of new users within seconds.
+As an administrator, you can save a template of your current Workspace.
+This means that the template is updated with all of the Personal app groups that the administrator has set in his own Workspace.

-- Change the colors used in the workspace (Color & Header Color);
+- Change the colors used in the Workspace (Header Color & Primary Color).

-- Implement the logos of your choice (Workspace logo & Sign in logo);
+- Implement the logos of your choice (Workspace logo & Sign in logo and Home logo.

 - Create solid content for the support page (Support information).